 How to Create Parameters in Tableau?

 First, Drag and Drop the Product Name from Dimension Region to Rows Shelf and Sales Amount Measures region to Columns Shelf.
 By default, Tableau will generate the Bar Chart.
-Please remember, We have 130 Rows in our Report
+Please remember, We have 130 Rows in our Report.

-First Approach to Create Parameters in Tableau
+First Approach to Create Parameters

 Tableau Range Parameters